FoxyXTN/ISZ-3ds-cheats-for-ctrpf-ByFoxy./README.md

 just 3 lines of code

 +the i guess Highlight Of the Flashlight
  Codes Is Now Out the (Better flashlight) it makes the flashlight radius bigger and the flashlight brighter

 And Now new in Flashlight codes
 (Flashlight Colours)

+Next Update (the 1.25) i do more in the
+Metal detector codes section